Sanjayyellina/Mini-Project-3/README.md

 This project draws from two key datasets that together represent crime activity in Los Angeles from 2010 through 2023:

-Crime Dataset 1 (2010–2019): Sourced from historical paper records, includes possible transcription errors and missing location data.
+Crime Dataset 1 (2010–2019): Sourced from data.gov and some missing data .
-Crime Dataset 2 (2020–2023): More recent crime incidents, also transcribed from paper documents.
+Crime Dataset 2 (2020–2023): sourced from same website data.gov .
 Inflation Data: Monthly CPI data from the Bureau of Labor Statistics (2010–2017) used as the main economic indicator.
 Supplemental data includes population counts, unemployment statistics, and demographic information such as victim age.